nloose1/C-Project/README.md

 # C# project
+## School Project that shows a couple different senarios
-## Need to update path in part1, part2 and part4 to where it was downloaded to
+### Need to update path in part1, part2 and part4 to where it was downloaded to for it to function